Imagining density distribution of molecular orbitals in IR+XUV co-rotating circular laser fields by frequency-domain theory: Introduction

 In this work, we investigate the direct above-threshold ionization (ATI) process of the molecule in two co-rotating IR+XUV circularly polarized laser fields by using the frequency-domain theory based on the nonperturbative quantum electrodynamics \cite{guo1992stationary,guo1988quantum}.
-The frequency-domain theory has been developed and successfully applied to deal with many strong-field processes since it was first published by Guo et al. \cite{guo1988quantum} in 1988, where the physics processes include ATI \cite{guo1989scattering,zhang2013terracelike,fu2001interrelation,jin2021influence,zhou2020interference}, HHG \cite{gao2000nonperturbative,cheng2003frequency}, high-order above-threshold ionization (HATI) \cite{wang2007frequency,guo2009imaging,wang2010charge,jin2018angle} and NSDI \cite{wang2012frequency,jin2016nonsequential,jin2016angle}, etc. Especially, Fu et al. demonstrated that the time-dependent formulas of HHG can be derived directly from the corresponding formulas of the frequency-domain theory, they hence established the relationship between the frequency- and the time-domain theory \cite{fu2001interrelation}.
+The frequency-domain theory has been developed and successfully applied to deal with many strong-field processes since it was first published by Guo et al. in 1988 \cite{guo1988quantum}, where the physics processes include ATI \cite{guo1989scattering,PhysRevA.44.3169,zhang2013terracelike,fu2001interrelation, jin2021influence,zhou2020interference}, HHG \cite{fu2001interrelation, gao2000nonperturbative}, high-order above-threshold ionization (HATI) \cite{wang2007frequency,guo2009imaging,wang2010charge,jin2018angle} and NSDI \cite{wang2012frequency,jin2016nonsequential,jin2016angle}, etc. Especially, Fu et al. demonstrated that the time-dependent formulas of HHG can be derived directly from the corresponding formulas of the frequency-domain theory, they hence established the relationship between the frequency- and the time-domain theory \cite{fu2001interrelation}.
 Moreover, compared with the time-domain theory, the frequency-domain theory provides us with a different quantum-transition viewpoint on the interaction between matter and intense laser fields which has the following advantages: (i) for the ionization processes in IR+XUV two-color laser fields, this approach can separate various ionization channels to demonstrate the roles that the XUV and IR fields play in the ionization processes; (ii) all of the strong-field processes can be investigated under a unified theoretical frame, which is in favor of analyzing the relationship among all these processes; (iii) another advantage of this approach is avoiding the time-evolution calculation, which can greatly save computation time.

 In this paper, we demonstrate that the ATI momentum spectrum of molecules in different energy ranges can be obtained by changing the laser conditions.
 Therefore, the density distribution of the molecular orbital in the momentum spectrum can be imaged by the angle-resolved ATI spectrum in an appropriate energy range.
+Atomic units are used throughout unless stated otherwise.